 His debut novel, The Clothesline Swing (Nightwood Editions, 2017), was longlisted for Canada Reads, shortlisted for the Lambda Literary Award, and named a Best Book of the Year by The Globe and Mail and Toronto Star.
 The novel has been translated into multiple languages and is widely taught in university classrooms across Canada.

 Ramadan is also an acclaimed short story writer.
 He won the 2018 Fiddlehead Short Fiction Contest for My Name is Bridge and was a finalist for the Bridge Prize for The Miraculous Return of Khaled from the Dead.
-His writing often blends elements of magical realism and mythology with grounded emotional narratives, and he is known for his rich, layered character work — especially his portrayal of queer, immigrant, and Middle Eastern identities.
+His writing often blends elements of magical realism and mythology with grounded emotional narratives, and he is known for his rich, layered character work: especially his portrayal of queer, immigrant, and Middle Eastern identities.

 His celebrated children’s book Salma the Syrian Chef (Annick Press, 2020) won the Nautilus Book Award and the Middle East Book Award and was named a Best Book of the Year by Kirkus Reviews and School Library Journal.
 It was nominated for the Blue Spruce Award, the Christie Harris Illustrated Children’s Literature Prize, and the City of Vancouver Book Award.

-The Salma early chapter book series includes Salma Makes a Home (2023), Salma Writes a Book (2023), and Salma Joins the Team (2024).
-The next installment, Salma Speaks Up, is set for release in 2025, with two additional books in the series arriving in 2026 and 2027.
+The Salma early chapter book series includes Salma Makes a Home (2023), Salma Writes a Book (2023), Salma Joins the Team (2024), and Salma Speaks Up (2025).
+The next installment, Salma Keeps Her Word, is set for release in 2026.

 Ramadan is currently working on The Saltwater Requiem (working title), a historical fiction novel that follows a Syrian family aboard the Titanic.
 The book blends folklore, communal memory, and intergenerational trauma in a sweeping narrative that connects early 20th-century Levantine history with global tragedy.
-He is also developing a non-fiction project titled QMUNITIES: An Exploration of Joy in Queer Communities, which explores how queer identity can thrive beyond survival — in joy, care, and collective imagination.
+He is also developing a non-fiction project titled QMUNITIES: An Exploration of Joy in Queer Communities, which explores how queer identity can thrive beyond survival: in joy, care, and collective imagination.

 As an educator and public speaker:

 Ramadan has served as Writer-in-Residence at the Saskatoon Public Library (2020–2021), the Haig-Brown House in Campbell River (2021–2022), and the University of Toronto – Scarborough (2022–2023).
-He is currently serving his term as the Distiguished Writer in Residence at the University of Calgary (2024-2025).
+He is currently serving his term as the Distinguished Writer in Residence at the University of Calgary (2024–2025).

 He is a sought-after speaker for his ability to connect writing craft to identity, politics, and lived experience.
 His topics include intersectionality in literature and activism, queer storytelling, writing across genres, and the challenges of publishing while navigating multiple marginalizations.
 Known for his humour, warmth, and candor, he has presented at festivals, conferences, schools, and community organizations across the world.